Matthew Hodgetts

 Mather House 220

 Dr. Hodgetts received his PhD in Political Science from Brown University.
 He also holds a MA in Political Science from McGill University and a BA (Hons) in Political Studies and Philosophy from Queen’s University, both in his native Canada.
-He previously taught at Roger Williams University.
-He was a nominee for the J. Bruce Jackson, M.D.
-Award for Excellence in Undergraduate Mentoring for the 2021/2022 academic year and was a UCITE Learning Fellow for the Spring 2020 semester.
+He previously taught at Clark, Roger Williams, and Brown Universities, and worked as a research assistant at a public health agency.

 Download / View CV